Skip to Main Content

 Developing Research

-Using ChatGPT to develop one's research is not restricted to data-driven or empirical research.
-This includes asking ChatGPT to generate ideas for a research question, and leveraging its reading summarization ability to synthesize literature.
+Using generative AI to develop one's research is not restricted to data-driven or empirical research.

+This could include asking ChatGPT to generate ideas for a research question, and leveraging its reading summarization ability to synthesize literature.
 To improve ChatGPT's results, researchers can formulate follow-up questions that expand on key points, correct any inaccuracies in ChatGPT's responses, refine previous outputs, and verify certain parts of the answers they receive.

-As an example, the paper referenced below tested ChatGPT's performance in four stages of research process, each with iterations: (1) idea generation; (2) literature review; (3) identification of suitable data for the research idea and preparing a data summary; and (4) creation of a testing framework based on the research idea and the proposed data.
+As an early example, the paper referenced below tested ChatGPT's performance in four stages of research process, each with iterations: (1) idea generation; (2) literature review; (3) identification of suitable data for the research idea and preparing a data summary; and (4) creation of a testing framework based on the research idea and the proposed data.
 Read more about this process in the Appendices (PDF) of the paper below.

 Dowling, M., & Lucey, B. (2023).
-ChatGPT for (finance) research: The Bananarama conjecture.
+ChatGPT for (Finance) Research: The Bananarama Conjecture.
 Finance Research Letters, 53, 103662. https://doi.org/10.1016/j.frl.2023.103662

 Contact